Last Updated: February 2026

 - Prebiotics vs Probiotics for Dogs: Complete Comparison

-Support your dog's gut health daily: Plentum Advanced K9 Microbiome Care is a veterinarian-informed powder supplement combining probiotics, prebiotics, postbiotics, and colostrum — simply mix one sachet into your dog's food each day to support a balanced microbiome.
+Support your dog's gut health daily: Plentum Advanced K9 Microbiome Care is a veterinarian-informed powder combining a postbiotic complex, prebiotic fiber (inulin), colostrum, and omega-3 — simply mix one sachet into your dog's food each day to support a balanced microbiome.

 References